 Stir in the sifted confectioners' sugar until it is well combined.

-Pour the mixture back into the baking dish, and add a few more pecans on top.
+Pour the mixture into the lined baking dish, and add a few more pecans on top.

 Cool for at least 60 minutes before cutting and serving.
 Store in an airtight container.